MaikKlein/maikklein.github.io/content/unreal-rust-1.md

 `unreal-rust` is an opinionated Rust integration for Unreal.
 Rust cares about ownership, mutability and lifetimes.
 Mapping Unreal concepts to Rust 1 to 1 would only cause a headache.
 Instead `unreal-rust` will be written on top of the Unreal `AActor` and expose its API in a Rust friendly way.

 The first big change is that `unreal-rust` will use an Entity Component System (ECS).
 For `unreal-rust` I decided to use [bevy](https://bevyengine.org/) instead of rolling my own.
 I am just a single developer and I have to pick my battles.
 Writing and maintaining an ECS would distract me from doing actual work.
-The folks at [bevy](https://bevyengine.org/) have done a wonderful work making the ECS user friendly 🥰.
+The folks at [bevy](https://bevyengine.org/) have done a wonderful job of making the ECS user friendly 🥰.

 I want to deeply integrate Rust into Unreal and everything should be accessible.
 You can add Rust `Components` to `AActor` in the editor.
 For example you can add a `CharacterConfigComponent` to the `PlayerActor`, which you can then access from within Rust.
 This allows to configure your character from Unreal without needing to touch any code.
 Additionally you can access Rust `Components` from within Blueprint.
 This allows you to drive Animation blueprints, or pass data into your UI.

+Rust communicates with Unreal through C FFI.
+Its a bit out of scope for this blog post but I did a small write up to explain how it works in the [unreal rust wiki](https://github.com/MaikKlein/unreal-rust/wiki/FFI).

 ## Editor components and reflection